XSEDE/CRI_JS_Cluster_Tutorial/README.md

 headnode]$ systemctl start nfs-server nfs-lock nfs rpcbind nfs-idmap
 ```
 -->
-# WE WILL BE STARTING FROM HERE in 2018:

 Set ntp as a server on the private net only:
 edit /etc/chrony.conf to include
 ```